JacobChalk/jacobchalk.github.io/_pages/about.md

 I have experience with many programming languages, such as: C, C++, C#, Java, Javascript, Python, Flutter and Haskell with larger experience and proficiency in Python, Javascript and C++.

-Funded by the Engineering and Physical Sciences Research Council (ESPRC).
+Funded by the Engineering and Physical Sciences Research Council (EPSRC).